-Step Four: Work on some of the logistics.
+Step Two: Work on the logistics.

 - You can begin to look up your textbook information on-line at the University Bookstore.
 You must have a copy of your class schedule in order to look up the books that go along with your individual courses and sections.

 - Parking permits may be purchased from the Office of Public Safety, located in Garden Park Plaza.
 Prices and further information about parking on campus can be found in the parking regulations.

 - There will also be opportunities to do all of these tasks during New Student Orientation for students who have not done so.
 The best time to complete these tasks is during Campus / Local Resources in the University Center on Thursday, Aug.
 23.